Erreur32/DayZ-Stat-Server/README.md

 ### TODO

- - make Regex to check time serv (to auto detect it, and it's fucking hard :p)
+     - make ~~Regex to catch~~ time serv to auto detect it, and it's fucking hard :p)

      - Need to finish SQL part for stat USER

      - Admin section with usefull info from your log server.